New to Breathing Space? Get 30 days of unlimited yoga for just $60

 Rest when needed.
 Always listen to your body first and foremost.
 If you need to rest, there is no shame in taking a moment to pause and reconnect with your breath.

 We do not recommend leaving early.
 Savasana is the most important part of yoga practice!
 If you absolutely must leave before class ends, please discuss this with your teacher before class begins so she can help you finish your practice with savasana while still getting you out in time.
 Please exit quietly so as to not disturb the other students.

 Kids yoga.
-Every now and then, we get asked if we do kids yoga.
-This is the hardest thing to say no to, but we’ve never had success when putting it on the schedule.
-Other priorities always come up with families.
-That being said, we would love our classes to be all ages, however we realize there needs to be a minimum age to honor the class's need for serenity.
-From experience, we see that well-behaved children 8 and older are appropriate to participate in the whole class.
+We would love our classes to be all ages, however we realize there needs to be a minimum age to honor the class's need for serenity.
+From experience, we see that well-behaved children 10 and older are appropriate to participate in the whole class.
 If a child is unable to maintain focus, they would need to be able to sit quietly unattended (though we are not a babysitting service, so if they do not plan to practice, they need to stay home please).
 A parent or guardian must attend with anyone under the age of 12.
 A waiver must be signed for every student, so please be sure a parent or legal guardian is present at the minor's first class.
 Henceforth, it is with permission/knowledge of the parent/guardian that minors attend class on their own and any risks associated with it; Breathing Space shall not at any point be held responsible for any minor.

 Restorative: often called "stress relief yoga" (we actually prefer "community napping"), this style doesn’t involve any standing or strenuous poses.
 Everything is fully supported and comfortable, which allows you to focus on relaxing the body and calming the mind.
 This is a great starting point if you want to use yoga to unwind.